-The current health crisis as well as the climate emergency we have been experiencing in the last 30 years both are an opportunity for radical and inclusive change, one that gives the same importance to the environment and the most socially vulnerable.
-Social and environmental justice go hand in hand because the most affected by either often also suffer from the other.
+The current health crisis, as well as the climate emergency we have been experiencing in the last 30 years both, are an opportunity for radical and inclusive change, one that gives the same importance to the environment and the most socially vulnerable.
+Social and environmental justice go hand in hand because the most affected by either often also suffers from the other.
 As the climate justice movement “Wretched of the Earth” wrote in an open letter to Extinction Rebellion,

 Greta Thunberg calls world leaders to act by reminding them that “Our house is on fire.”
 For many of us, the house has been on fire for a long time: whenever the tide of ecological violence rises, our communities, especially in the Global South are always first hit.
 We are the first to face poor air quality, hunger, public health crises, drought, floods and displacement.